Dev1an/Swift-Atem/README.md

 # Atem network protocol implementation

 Implementation of BlackMagicDesign's ATEM communication protocol in Swift.
 It is written on top of Apple's  networking library [NIO](https://github.com/apple/swift-nio) and implements both sides of the protocol: the control panel and the switcher side.
-This means that you can not only use it to control atem switchers but also to connect to your control panels without the need for a switcher.
+This means that you can not only use it to control physical atem switchers but you can also use it to connect your control panels to a self made software switcher without the need for an actual physical switcher.
 Opening a whole new world of applications for the Atem control panels.
 An example can be found at [Atem-Simulator](https://github.com/Dev1an/Atem-Simulator)

 Starting from version 1.0.0 this package uses Swift 5 and NIO2.